Ancurio/mkxp/README.md

 ## Nonstandard RGSS extensions

+### Kernel

+* `load_data` now has a second optional `Boolean` argument which, if set to true, returns the contents of the file as a string (rather than trying to load it with Marshal first).

 ### Input

 * The `Input.press?` family of functions accepts three additional button constants: `::MOUSELEFT`, `::MOUSEMIDDLE` and `::MOUSERIGHT` for the respective mouse buttons.
 It will now also accept [SDL scancodes](https://wiki.libsdl.org/SDL_Scancode?highlight=%28%5CbCategoryEnum%5Cb%29%7C%28CategoryKeyboard%29) in the form of symbols corresponding to each scancode (e.g. `SDL_SCANCODE_RETURN` would be requested through `Input.press?/trigger?/repeat? :RETURN`)